Hemet-Ryan Airport: Future of Ryan Air Attack

 In June 2007 The Hemet-Ryan Airport was approved $2.5 million from the Riverside County Board of Supervisors and over $25 million from the state for the redevelopment of the air-attack facilities.
 The upgrades would include extending the runway from 4300 ft to 6000 ft to accommodate heavier firefighting aircraft such as the MAFFS C-130.
 The runway expansion would take place on the southwest portion of the complex and require re-alignment of bordering Stetson Avenue and Warren Road.
 The new base would also include a 5842 sqft, 22-bed barracks building, a 4812 sqft three-bay vehicle storage facility and shop; a 4646 sqft, two-story operations building containing pilot facilities, administration and dispatch center; a 15300 sqft, two-bay open-shade canopy and an 8211 sqft helicopter/ OV-10 enclosed hangar.
 Also planned are new public and secured staff parking areas, six fire-retardant loading pits to handle inter-agency aircraft, along with equipment tanks, pumps and piping used to mix and deliver fire retardant.

 Because of critical need, the strategic location of the base and proven performance and handling of large wildfires, Cal Fire and the state consider the project top priority in the list of firefighting capital improvements.

 Construction was to begin in 2008, but as of 2010, Cal Fire is still waiting for the promised state funds.
 Meanwhile, Cal Fire has been drawing plans and preparing to open the project to contractor bidding, and the Riverside County Economic Development Agency has agreed to manage the project.

 Facilities

-Apart from hosting Cal Fire air attack operations, the Hemet-Ryan is also home to a Riverside County Sheriff's Department aviation unit.
+Apart from hosting Cal Fire air attack operations, the Hemet-Ryan is also home to a Riverside County Sheriff's Office aviation unit.
 In August 2010 the airport became home to an emergency medical helicopter operated by Mercy Air.
 The airport also hosts a biennial air show with the next one being in 2011.

 In 2008 the airport had 75,444 general aviation aircraft operations, average 206 per day.
 236 aircraft were then based at the airport: 48% single-engine, 9% multi-engine, <1% jet, 4% helicopter, 36% glider and 2% ultralight.
 Air Hemet Piper Navajos flew to Los Angeles international Airport LAX in 1985.